The Giver Quartet

-The Giver Quartet is a series of four books about a dystopian world by Lois Lowry.
+The Giver Quartet is a series of four books about a dystopian world by American author Lois Lowry.
 The quartet consists of The Giver (1993), Gathering Blue (2000), Messenger (2004), and Son (2012).
-The first book won the 1994 Newbery Medal and has sold more than 10 million copies.
+The first book won the 1994 Newbery Medal and has sold more than 50 million copies.
 The story takes place in the world of The Giver.
 Each book has a different protagonist, but is set in the same futuristic era.

 Plot

 The Giver

-The Giver is a 1993 American children's novel, generally for young adults or older, which is set in a society that is at first presented as a utopian society but gradually appears more and more dystopian.
-The novel follows a boy, Jonas, in his twelfth and thirteenth years.
-The society has eliminated pain and strife by converting itself to "Sameness," a plan that has also eradicated emotional depth from their lives.
-Jonas is selected to inherit the position of Receiver of Memory, who stores all of the past memories of the time before Sameness in case the memories that the others lack are ever needed to aid decisions.
-Jonas learns the truth about his Utopian society and struggles with its weight.
-The Community lacks any color, memory, climate, and terrain.
-Sameness emphasizes the utopian qualities of the Community.
+The Giver is a 1993 American children's novel, generally aimed at young adults or older readers.
+It is set in a society that initially appears to be a utopia but gradually reveals itself as a dystopia.
+The story follows a boy named Jonas during his twelfth and thirteenth years.

+In this society, pain and strife have been eliminated through a system called "Sameness," which has also removed emotional depth, individuality, and sensory experiences from people's lives.
+As part of a special ceremony, Jonas is selected to become the next Receiver of Memory—a person entrusted with all the memories from before Sameness, preserved in case they are ever needed to guide the decisions of the community's leaders, known as the Elders.

+Through his training with the current Receiver (whom Jonas comes to call "The Giver"), Jonas begins to uncover the dark truths behind his seemingly perfect world.
+He struggles under the burden of memory, knowledge, and emotion, which the rest of the Community is shielded from.

+In the Community, there is no perception of color, no weather or climate variation, and the terrain is entirely flat—features intentionally designed to support uniformity.
+Sameness, while aiming to create harmony, ultimately strips away the richness and complexity of human experience, highlighting the dystopian nature of the society.

-The Giver won the 1999 Newbery Medal and has sold more than 10 million copies.
-In Australia, Canada, and the United States, it is a part of many middle schools' reading lists, but it also appeared in many challenging book lists, such as the American Library Association's list of most challenged books of the 1990s.
+The Giver won the 1994 Newbery Medal and has sold more than 50 million copies.
+In Australia, Yugoslavia, and the United States, it is a part of many middle schools' reading lists, but it also appeared in many challenging book lists, such as the American Library Association's list of most challenged books of the 2000s.

-The novel forms a loose quartet with three other books set in the same future era: Gathering Blue (2001), Messenger (2004), and Son (2012).